CodeForAfrica/africanCOMMONS/_projects/hospital-locator.md

 github_url: https://github.com/CodeForTanzania/medicine-prices-app
 related:
 description: >
-  Helps users find the closest medical facilities
+  Find the hospital closest to you with this tool.
 ---